d-bucur/awesome-bevy/readme.md

 - [Unofficial Bevy Cheat Book](https://bevy-cheatbook.github.io/): A full book that explains in detail all the concepts of the engine similar to the Rust book
 - [Blog posts](https://bevyengine.org/news/bevy-0-11) for each new version often contain code showing how to use the new APIs
 - [Community](https://bevyengine.org/community/): a list of all the official communities, with the most active being Discord and Github Discussions
-- [Bevy Assets](https://github.com/bevyengine/bevy-assets): The original awesome list.
+- [Bevy Assets](https://bevyengine.org/assets/): The original awesome list.
 Always check the version as some of them are quite old and the API has changed a lot since then
 - See [Games](#games) section for more source code

 # Tutorials
 - [Snake](https://web.archive.org/web/20230301215439/mbuffett.com/posts/bevy-snake-tutorial/): Uses an old version and the original site is unavailable, but still a great starter tutorial
 - [Minesweeper](https://dev.to/qongzi/bevy-minesweeper-introduction-4l7f): Uses an old version, but if you're struggling with how to structure a classic game using ECS it is still worth a read
+- [Best practices](https://github.com/tbillington/bevy_best_practices): Opinionated list of best practices
 - [Dependency injection engine](https://promethia-27.github.io/dependency_injection_like_bevy_from_scratch/introductions.html): Covers how to build a simple engine from scratch.
 Inspired by Bevy

 # Libraries
+## Graphics
+- [Vello](https://github.com/vectorgameexperts/bevy-vello): vectorial rendering that supports SVG and lottie

 ## Input
 - [Leafwing input manager](https://github.com/Leafwing-Studios/leafwing-input-manager): An input manager for keyboard, mouse and gamepad
 - https://github.com/JoJoJet/bevy-mouse-tracking TODO